Asthma in Children

 What Is Asthma?

-Asthma is a chronic (long term) disease of the airways that carry air to the lungs when we breathe.
+Asthma is a long-term disease of the airways that carry air to the lungs when we breathe.
 The symptoms of asthma are caused by swelling, irritation, increased mucus, and tightening of the muscles around the airways in the lungs.
 When this happens, a child with asthma may have trouble breathing and/or develop a tight feeling in the chest.
 Other asthma symptoms are fast breathing, coughing, wheezing or needing to use extra muscles in the neck, chest, or abdomen to bring air into the lungs.

 What Are the Symptoms of Asthma?